owaspf/Day5/README.md

 openssl dgst -sha256 -verify clef1.pub  -signature test.hash.sign test
 ```
 * Video5 : Création de notre propre PKI (create  auto sign certificate)
-Double terminal one by the CA and another one by the server
+Double VM : one by the CA and another one by the server
 At CA :
 ```
 mkdir openssl_cert